scriptingislife/spamcap/roles/spamcap/README.md

 Role Name
 =========

 Install's Postfix and PHP packages then configures Postfix to use the PHP hook.
+Script can be found in `files/`.

 Requirements
 ------------

-Currently only uses apt.
+Currently only worked on Debian systems with apt.

 Role Variables
 --------------

-None currently.
+* `hostname` is the hostname used by postfix.
+Doesn't affect system hostname.

 Example Playbook
 ----------------

     - hosts: servers
       roles:
-         - { role: spamcap }
+         - { role: spamcap, hostname: 'spamcap.test'}

 License
 -------